-- Pain killers, tranquilizers and stimulants are the most commonly abused prescription drugs.
+- Painkillers, tranquilizers, and stimulants are the most commonly used prescription drugs.

-- Marijuana, Cocaine, and hallucinogens are the most commonly abused illegal drugs.
+- Marijuana, cocaine, and hallucinogens are the most widely used illegal drugs.

-- More that $600 billion is lost annually due to substance abuse.
+- More than $600 billion is lost annually due to substance abuse.

+Beth was only 9 when it started.
 The drugs came from her mother.
-Beth really was not sure what they were supposed to do, but knew that she needed to take them.
+Beth was unsure what they were supposed to do, but she knew she needed to take them.

 She was hooked.

-By the age of twelve, a friend had introduced her to alcohol.
+By the age of 12, a friend had introduced her to alcohol.

-By fifteen, she was going to parties with college students and smoking marijuana.
+By 15, she was going to parties with college students and smoking marijuana.

-Do not let what happened to Beth, happen to you or someone you love!
-If you or someone you care about is struggling alcohol or drug abuse, do something about it!
+Do not let what happened to Beth happen to you or someone you love!
+If you or someone you care about is struggling with alcohol or drug abuse, get the help needed now.

 Alpine Recovery Lodge is dedicated to helping people through alcohol and drug abuse.
-They strive for success, and tailor their program for recovery, and growth.
+We strive for success and tailor their program for recovery and growth.